Pasxsenger/LeetCode-Notes/Two Pointers.md

 ### Solution 2 (✅)

 So I learned from [KnockCat](https://leetcode.com/KnockCat/)'s [solution](https://leetcode.com/problems/linked-list-cycle/solutions/1829489/c-easy-to-understand-2-pointer-fast-slow/).
 To be more specific, it was called **"tortoise and the hare algorithm"** using two pointers.
-The "hare" runs faster, which takes two steps at one time.
-And the "tortoise" runs slower, which takes one step at a time.
+The `hare` runs faster, which takes two steps at one time.
+And the `tortoise` runs slower, which takes one step at a time.

-If there is a loop, the hare and the tortoise will certainly meet each other.
+If there is a loop, the `hare` and the `tortoise` will certainly meet each other.

-Compared with solution 1, this one is much easier and much more efficient.
+Compared with `solution 1`, this one is much easier and much more efficient.

 ```c++
 /**